BenedictaUche/ZeroWaste-Quest/README.md

 - Join challenges
 - Set and track individual waste reduction goals
-- Progress tracking (log daily progress, share achievements)
+- Progress tracking (log daily progress, share achievements) **Daily log feature**
+         A feature that enables participants to log their daily progress.
+For example, participants can input information about their waste reduction activities, such as reducing plastic usage, composting, or using sustainable transportation.

 - Community interaction (This is optional but its still a feature that could be added to the prototype)
 - Achievements and rewards (virtual badges and redeemable points)
 - Educational resources (optional)